-He is recognised as one of the UK’s leading bushcraft instructors.
+Paul Kirtley is regarded as one of the UK’s leading bushcraft instructors.
 He has been involved in teaching bushcraft since 2003.

 Paul is one of only a few people worldwide who have been recognised by Ray Mears as a bushcraft instructor, being awarded the celebrated antler-handled Woodlore instructor’s knife.